Apeiron / ἄπειρον – Unlimited, Infinite, Boundless!

 2014 Launch of nitro-Grela, a catalyst with a proven broad application profile, especially for RCM, CM and en-yne metathesis reactions.

-2013 Development of SnatchCat a homogeneous Ru and Pd scavenger which simplifies efficient residual metal removal from reaction mixtures.
+2013 Development of SnatchCat a Ru and Pd scavenger which simplifies removal of those metals from reaction mixtures.

 2013 Development of tube-in-tube flow reactor utilizing semi-permeable materials for the continuous removal of gaseous byproducts in metathesis reactions.